-The Children's House wants to encourage healthy eating so we have implemented a healthy lunch policy.
+The Children's House encourages a healthy diet, so we have implemented a healthy lunch policy.

+We are a nut free school.
 We ask that each child bring a packed lunch that includes healthy items.
-We do not allow cookies, biscuits, sweets or chocolate or other sugar based spreads in the lunches.
+We do not allow cookies, biscuits, sweets or chocolate or other sugar-based spreads in the lunches.
 A healthy lunch should contain fruits, vegetables, sandwiches, yogurt, milk or water.
 We ask that all food must be prepared and ready to eat so that the child can help themselves at mealtimes.
-We do not offer the services of a microwave oven so we ask parents to consider a thermos if they wish to send along hot food.
-We also ask parents to be mindful of possible allergies to nuts or other items in classroom as well which may limit what foods can be brought into the class.
+We do not offer the services of a microwave oven, so we ask parents to consider a thermos if they wish to send along hot food.
+We also ask parents to be mindful of possible allergies to foods or other items in classroom as well which may limit what items can be brought into the class.
 Parents are asked to inform the school if their child has any allergies, food sensitivities or dietary restrictions so that accommodations may be made to plans for baking day or other special events.